 Pictured is a Rhode Gear mirror that mounts with Velcro.
 These are appreciated by cyclists who ride the same bike all the time, and/or those who do not wear eyeglasses or helmets suitable for other types of mirrors.

 You can also walk into a store without appearing like a “paranoid dentist”.
 They may ice up if you leave your bike out in the cold, but you can usually warm them with your hand.

-The draw backs with handle bar mirrors are that you generally have to buy one for each bike you ride, the do not transfer easily.
+The drawbacks of handlebar mirrors are that you generally have to buy one for each bike you ride, and they do not transfer easily.